vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 ### Market gets suspended and resumed before it has been enacted (<a name="0043-MKTL-011" href="#0043-MKTL-011">0043-MKTL-011</a>)

-1. A market is proposed and then suspended before it is enacted.
+1. A market cannot be suspended if the proposal to enact the market is open
-1. The market is resumed and should now be able to leave opening auction.